-The family winery is located on a small mountain plateau above the Riede Zieregg in the Austrian wine-growing region südsteiermark, From here, a panoramic view is possible, extending to the neighboring country Slovenia and the southern eastern Styria extends.
-Already at the age of 16, Manfred Tement took over the then only 2.5 hectare farm in 1976 and expanded it to its present size.
-In the year 2002 the wine cellar, completely redesigned after three years of construction, was opened above the Riede Zieregg.
-He was beaten into a former coral reef created 20 million years ago.
-The vineyards of the family business comprise about 80 hectares of vineyards in the locations Grassnitzberg, Hochkittenberg, Ottenberg, Sernauberg, Steinbach, Sulz, Wielitsch and Zieregg (in the picture).
-The latter reaches as far as the Slovenian territory, where land has also been cultivated for some years.
-95% of these are white varieties Sauvignon Blanc (40% of total area), , Pinot Blanc ( Pinot Blanc ) Morillon (Chardonnay), yellow muscatel and Gewurztraminer, the little rest with the red wines Zweigelt and Cabernet Sauvignon cultured.
+The family winery is located on a small mountain plateau above the Riede Zieregg in the Austrian wine region südsteiermark, From here a panoramic view is possible, which extends to the neighboring country Slovenia and extends to southern eastern Styria.
+At the age of 16, Manfred Tement took over the then 2.5 hectare business in 1976 and expanded it to its current size.
+In 2002, the completely redesigned wine cellar above the Riede Zieregg was opened after three years of construction.
+It was struck into a former coral reef created 20 million years ago.
+The family-run vineyards cover around 80 hectares of vineyards in the vineyards Grassnitzberg, Hochkittenberg, Ottenberg, Sernauberg, Steinbach, Sulz, Wielitsch and Zieregg (in the picture).
+The latter extends into the Slovenian region, where areas have also been cultivated for some years.
+95% of the white wine varieties Sauvignon Blanc (40% of the total area), , Pinot Blanc ( Pinot Blanc ) Morillon (Chardonnay), yellow muscatel and Gewurztraminer, the little rest with the red wines Zweigelt and Cabernet Sauvignon cultured.